Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Seasonal Ratio Scoring Approach for OOD Detection

 \item If the seasonal ratio score $SR(x, \hat{y})$ does not lie within the threshold interval $[\tau_l, \tau_u]$, then classify $x$ as OOD example.
 Otherwise, classify $x$ as in-distribution example. \end{enumerate}

 Algorithm \ref{alg:sr} shows the complete pseudo-code including the offline training stage and online inference stage for new time-series signals.
-For a given time-series signal $x$ at the inference stage, we first compute the seasonal ratio score.
+For a given time-series signal $x$ at the inference stage, we employ SRS algorithm to compute the seasonal ratio (SR) score.
 If the score is within $[\tau_l, \tau_u]$, then the time-series signal is classified as in-distribution.
 Otherwise, we flag it as an OOD time-series signal.